nanoframework/nanoframework.github.io/content/building/build-nxp.md

 - [Visual Studio Code](http://code.visualstudio.com/)
 - Visual Studio Code Extensions
   .
 [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) - C/C++ IntelliSense, debugging, and code browsing (by Microsoft)
   .
-[CMake](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) - language support for Visual Studio Code (by Microsoft)
-  .
 [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) - Extended CMake support in Visual Studio Code (by Microsoft)
   .
 [Cortex Debug](https://marcelball.ca/projects/cortex-debug/) - Debug tool made explicity for ARM Cortex-M cores (needed for J-Link), if you're using on board programmer you don't need it.
 - [CMake](https://cmake.org/download/) (Minimum required version is 3.15)
 - A build system for CMake to generate the build files to.
 We recommend [Ninja](https://github.com/ninja-build/ninja/releases).
 - [GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)
 - OpenOCD.
 Suggest the [xPack OpenOCD](https://github.com/xpack-dev-tools/openocd-xpack/releases) that kindly maintains a Windows distribution.
-- [ChibiOS](http://www.chibios.org/dokuwiki/doku.php) - Technically you do not need to download this, the build scripts will do this automatically if you do not specify a path to ChibiOS in the `cmake-variants.json` (more info [here](#Set-up-Visual-Studio-Code)).

 All the above can be installed by the Power Shell script `.\install-nf-tools.ps1 -TargetSeries NXP` from the `install-scripts` folder within the [`nf-interpreter`](https://github.com/nanoFramework/nf-interpreter) project (cloned or downloaded).
 If you prefer you can do it manually (NOT RECOMMENDED for obvious reasons).